WGillian/learn-programming/tasks/redux.md

   * Your answer should display when you visit http://localhost:3000/cats
   * Create a new `cats.js` reducer and `cats.js` action and container.
 * Convert the TodoList example in React Seed to use 100% redux-thunk.
-* Load the albums of Kate Bush into redux state and onto the screen [Spotify API to load the albums of Kate Bush](https://gist.github.com/richardgill/c452bea70840652110831fde95c695bd)
+* Load the properties of this Pokemon into redux state and onto the screen [API to load the features of a Pokemon](https://pokeapi.co/api/v2/pokemon/25/)